elevien/math50_2025/unit3.md

 # Statistical inference and linear regression models

 This unit introduces statistical inference for **single‑predictor linear regression**.
 In this context, we will learn all the basics of linear regression modeling and statistical inference, including: to fit an OLS line, quantify uncertainty in estimates via **standard errors**, **confidence intervals**, and **hypothesis tests**.
 We will also learn about **estimators** and **bias–variance tradeoffs**.
-This seems also like a lot, but all these ideas are closely related so there quite a bit of redundency.
-Also, While the mathematical details of these topics could take an entire course, we will focus on building intuition with numerical experiments in Python and rules of thumb.
-You will not need to learn the formula for t distributions of chi-squared, only where these things come from and when they matter.
+While the mathematical details of these topics could take an entire course, we will focus on building intuition with numerical experiments in Python and rules of thumb.
+You will not need to learn the formula for t distributions of chi-squared, only where these things come from and when/why they matter.

 Material:
 - [Notes and exercises](/public/latex_notes/unit3/unit3.pdf)
 - [Colab notebook](https://colab.research.google.com/drive/1_4zOruAWfJ3HQoIf9sjefk3z0APko94-?usp=sharing)

 # Concepts
-Estimators, bias and consistency, Linear regression (single predictor) model and assumptions, Covariance, correlation, and their relationship to regression slope.
+Estimators, bias and consistency, Linear regression (single predictor) model and assumptions, Covariance, correlation and their relationship to regression slope.
 Least squares interpretation of covariance formula.
-Estimators, Confidence intervals and $p$-values, Maximum likelihood (optional), $p$-values/Hypothesis testing
+Estimators, Confidence intervals and $p$-values, Maximum likelihood (optional), Hypothesis testing for regression models.

 # Things to practice